Our litigation experience

 Our litigation team defended GEODynamics, an oil industry-leading manufacturer of directional shaped charges in an invalidity proceedings case brought by DynaEnergetics GmbH & Co.
 The case was brought in the UK High Court with respect to granted patent EP 1,671,013, covering our client’s multi-million pound product – i.e. reactive shaped charge perforators which make use of a unique exothermic reaction upon activation, which provides improved productivity in oil & gas formations.
 Maintaining this patent was of vital importance to GEODynamics in the market, as they are one of only two companies selling such reactive shaped charges within the oil & gas field (the other being DynaEnergetics).

 In addition to these UK proceedings, DynaEnergetics brought further invalidity proceedings with respect to the corresponding patents in both the US and Germany.
-In the corresponding US trial, a jury considered the patent to be invalid, and so before the start of the UK trial, DynaEnergetics believed it would also prevail in the UK.
-However, our team, led by Chris Hamer and Margaret Arnott, was able to construct a compelling defence, based on our ability to combine our in-depth scientific knowledge with our legal acumen, so that at the end of the trial it was apparent that our client looked likely to win.
+In the corresponding US trial, a jury considered the patent to be invalid.
+However, our team, led by Chris Hamer and Margaret Arnott, was able to construct a compelling defence, based on our ability to combine our in-depth scientific knowledge with our legal acumen.

-As a result, DynaEnergetics engaged in settlement discussions with our client, so as to avoid them suffering the possibility of an injunction in Europe.
-This was a stunning result for GeoDynamics, meaning it was able to maintain its patent in Europe despite the earlier US setback.
+As a result, DynaEnergetics engaged in settlement discussions with our client.
+As a result, GeoDynamics was able to maintain its patent in Europe despite the earlier US setback.

 Meter-Tech LLC and Vanclare SE LLC v British Gas Trading Limited